dvpatel/nginx_okta/README.md

 7. System should be built on automation for faster diagnostics, scale, extensibility, and ease of management in a micro-services environment.

-8. Optimize costs as system grows with business demands
+8. Optimize costs as system grows with business demands.

 ## Solution

 Design and implement an intercepting filter inside the web tier to centrally enforce security controls for every protected application service requests.
 The component can integrate with security service API that is responsible for client token validation, audit, product level authorization, as well as providing common domain information for downstream services to consume.
 If security checks fail, the intercepting filter will reject client request with 4XX status code.
-If security checks pass, the intercepting filter will allow api request to flow through with common context information pertaining to the client.
+If security checks pass, the intercepting filter will allow api request to flow through with propagation of common context information describing the authenticated, validated client entity.

 By centralizing security functions inside this web server, extensibility, loose coupling, and high cohesion can be achieved without impacting other parts of the architecture.
 Similarly, as other parts of the architecture evolves, it can be done without tight dependency on security inside the web-tier.

 Scale concerns are also addressed by designing stateless security services with auto-scaling.
 This not only addresses issues of high load, but addresses issues of capacity planning and efficient use of resources for cost management by using ephemeral services.

 Observability, auditability and alerting is also achieved since these functions are in one place as opposed to distributed across many downstream systems.
-And this becomes critical for production systems where speed to diagnostics and resolution matters in order to minimize business impact.
+And this becomes critical for production systems where speed to root cause analysis and resolution matters in order to minimize customer and business impact.

 Most modern web servers, apache and nginx, provide modules for intercepting filters that can proxy to security services API or integrate with local, in-memory implementation.
-For this design, intercepting filter will be configured to proxy to a sample validation service built using Okta IdP.
+For this design, intercepting filter will be used to proxy to a sample validation service built using Okta IdP.

 ##  Logical Flow: